apache/nuttx/drivers/mtd/README.txt

 ==========

   MTD stands for "Memory Technology Devices".
-This directory contains drivers that operate on various memory technoldogy devices and provide an MTD interface.
-That MTD interface may then by use by higher level logic to control access to the memory device.
+This directory contains drivers that operate on various memory technology devices and provide an MTD interface.
+That MTD interface may then be used by higher level logic to control access to the memory device.

   See include/nuttx/mtd/mtd.h for additional information.